 Simple Invoicing for Small Businesses

-One of the most common questions I get with regard to my invoice template is how to keep track of the invoice numbers.
+One of the common questions I get with regard to my invoice template is how to keep track of the invoice numbers.
 This and other questions are almost all related to basic invoice management tasks, such as how to archive the invoices, manage invoices for major clients, etc. In this article, I will share with you a simple approach to invoicing that can help you keep your business running smoothly.

 If you create and send many invoices per week, then you may want to use something more automated like QuickBooks or an online payment processing system.
 But, as a small business owner, I only need to send invoices occasionally, so this is the method that I use.